Wedding of Prince Charles and Camilla Parker Bowles: Wedding and Service of Prayer and Dedication

 The arrangements for the wedding and service were strongly supported by the Archbishop of Canterbury as "consistent with the Church of England guidelines concerning remarriage".
 The "strongly-worded" act of penitence recited by the couple was a confessional prayer written by Thomas Cranmer, Archbishop of Canterbury to King Henry VIII.
 It was interpreted as a confession by both, of past sins, albeit without specific reference and going "some way towards acknowledging concerns" over their past misdemeanours.

 For the wedding, the Duchess wore a cream-coloured dress and coat with a wide-brimmed cream-coloured hat.
 For the Service of Prayer and Dedication afterward, she wore a floor-length embroidered pale blue and gold coat over a matching chiffon dress and a dramatic spray of golden feathers in her hair.
 Both ensembles were by Antonia Robinson and Anna Valentine, London designers who worked under the name Robinson Valentine, now solely called Anna Valentine; both hats were made by the Irish milliner Philip Treacy.

 The Duchess's flower bouquet contained daffodils, jasmine, Lily of the Valley, pink and cream lilies, camellias, hydrangeas, and roses which came from the Prince of Wales Highgrove House gardens.
 Charles and all male members of the royal family wore morning dress.
 The wedding cake was made by Dawn Blunden of the Sophisticake cake shop in Woodhall Spa, Lincolnshire.
 In April 2005, a hotelier paid £215 in an internet auction for a slice of the cake.

-Following the service of blessing, the couple greeted the people who had lined outside the chapel.
-The party then moved to Windsor Castle's State Apartments where the Queen hosted a reception for a number of guests.
+Following the service of blessing, the couple greeted the people (approximately 20,000) who had lined outside the chapel.The party then moved to Windsor Castle's State Apartments where the Queen hosted a reception for a number of guests.
+Queen Elizabeth II toasted the couple at the reception, hailing her son for overcoming "terrible obstacles" and "is home and dry with the woman he loves".
+According to the BBC, Charles made five toasts at the reception, including to his wife Camilla and his father-in-law.
 The couple later went to Birkhall on the Balmoral Estate for their honeymoon.